-Over the last 2.5 years I made 15 angel investments with my own cash.
-Although I have made a decent amount of investments, I don’t consider myself an “angel investor” because I don’t search for companies to invest in, I don’t lead financing rounds, and I don’t know how to read term sheets.
+Over the last two and a half years, I made fifteen angel investments with my own cash.
+Although I have made a decent number of investments, I don’t consider myself an “angel investor” because I don’t search for companies to invest in; I don’t lead financing rounds; and I don’t know how to read term sheets.

-For the last 9 years I have been an entrepreneur and over the years I heard both good and bad stories about investors.
-But I never really understood what investors went through until I started investing my own cash into companies that weren’t mine.
+For the last nine years, I have been an entrepreneur and have heard both good and bad stories about investors.
+But I never really understood what investors went through until I started investing my own cash into other people’s companies.

 Here’s what I learned about entrepreneurship through angel investing: